 Animating Museums kicks off with a ten-day residency in Denver July 31–August 9, 2017.
 Fellows will work closely with the MCA Denver team and special guests, but most of all, they will work with each other, sharing examples of awesome projects and discuss the qualities that make endeavors fresh and adventurous.
 Together, we will work on what it takes to execute genuinely new projects within an organization, how to manage creative people, and oversee inventive work.
 We will talk about the personal implications of working creatively in an art museum, including how to keep your edge and manage the forces that are working against you.
 Finally, fellows will develop a concept and direction for their group project, to be executed in summer 2019.
 The ten-day residency in 2017 is the heart of the program.
-There will be a three-day residency in summer 2018, focused on further developing the group project, and a final three-day residency in 2019 when the project is underway.
+There will be a five-day residency August 4-August 8, 2018, focused on further developing the group project, and a final three-day residency in 2019 when the project is underway.

 There are four short webinars in the year following the initial residency, two to follow up on the group project, and two to check-in with fellows on their creative work within their home institutions.
 Virtual meetings in the year following the second residency will update fellows on the group project and explore unanticipated consequences of implementing creative thinking in museums.
 There will be a final virtual meeting after the group project to debrief on the process and outcome.